richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The following general guidelines apply to all registries updated here:

-- Every entry reserves a partition for private use and experimentation.
+- Every entry reserves a partition for Private or Experimentatal Use.

-- Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for private use and experimentation.
+- Registries with ASCII fields are now limited to uppercase letters; fields starting with 0x2D, the ASCII minus sign, are reserved for Private or Experimental Use..

 - The policy for every registry is now Specification Required, as defined in {{RFC8126, Section 4.6}}.